Find the Blue

 - Submissions for the 2nd semester are accepted between 15 January and 15 May.
 Certification is granted in June.

-Successful applications will be showcased on the map of European Blue Schools.
-Every school will have its own webpage that you can manage and update.
+Successful applications are showcased on the map of European Blue Schools.
+Every school has its own webpage that you can manage and update.